February 2016 Competition

 - quality and significance of the host institution and partner organizations’ commitment and experience in collaboration and formal partnership;

-- quality, quantity and significance of past experience and published and/or creative outputs of the project director and/or team members relative to their role in the partnership, and to the stage of their career;
+- quality, quantity and significance of past experience and published and/or creative outputs of the project director and any co-applicants, relative to their role in the partnership, and to the stage of their career;

 - evidence of contributions to the development of talent;